How do I upgrade my MySQL 5.7 database to MySQL 8?

 5. Import the exported SQL file into the new database.

-6. Update the database details in your application's configuration file.
+6. Adjust the database details in your application's configuration file.

 7. Test the website.